 Suspicious looking emails are sent out everyday.
 While email providers like Gmail do a pretty good job of filtering these out into the spam folder, it’s still good to be on a lookout for suspicious emails.

 In a day and age where individuals are so immersed in their electronics, it’s extremely important to encourage and enforce quality family time where there are no electronic devices and technology involved.
-This family time may be spent bonding with each other, perhaps through a fun board game, pool night, or a hearty family dinner.
+This family time may be best spent bonding with each other, perhaps through a fun board game, pool night, or a hearty family dinner.

 The Internet can be a scary place, even for adults.
 With that said, we understand that there can never be too many resources for safety!
 Below are some additional resources that are helpful in encouraging cyber safety for people of all ages.